lakizuru/k8s2ai/README.md

 ## Overview

-`k8s2ai` runs `k8sgpt analyze --explain` to detect Kubernetes issues, extracts solution options from the JSON output, prompts you to select a solution, and then executes it using `kubectl-ai`.
+`k8s2ai` is a drop-in alias for `k8sgpt` with enhanced functionality.
+It passes all arguments directly to `k8sgpt`, and when used with `--explain`, it can interactively select and execute solutions using `kubectl-ai`.

 ## Prerequisites